 Fireworks display, Carcassonne

-This medieval walled city in the south-west of France is the setting for the Festival de la Cité throughout July, with many different musical and theatrical performances held among the ramparts.
-But, on the 14 July, the city focuses its attention on an incredible fireworks display – which has been billed as one of the best in the whole country.
-The 25-minute show starts at 22:30 and is set against the spectacular backdrop of the Cité, culminating in some 1200 charges detonated over the 600-metre-high walls.
+This medieval walled city in the south-west of France will focuses its attention on an incredible fireworks display at 22:30 on 14 July - billed as one of the best in the whole country.
+The 30-minute show is set against the spectacular backdrop of the Cité, over the 600-metre-high walls.
 In the middle of the display red smoke is released to give the effect that the city is burning.

 Concert and fireworks display, Toulouse

-The Pink City is the setting for a spectacular free concert on the 14 July with some of the biggest names in the business including Martin Solveig there to help music lovers get their groove on.
+The Pink City is the setting for a spectacular free concert on the 14 July with some big names business including Bigflo & Oli and France's 2009 Eurovision entry, Bilal Hassani there to help music lovers get their groove on.
 And once everyone is all tuned out, they can end the evening in style by watching the impressive firework display, shot from 24 boats on the Garonne.